kolibril13/plywood-gallery/README.md

 Thanks to @christopher-besch for discussing the project architecture with me.
 Thanks to @krassowski for the help to caputre the png output images.
-Thanks to @Rickaym for some inspirations about the json files and VSCode related things.
+Thanks to @Rickaym for some inspirations about the JSON files and VS Code related things.